totes7/project-portfolio-5/README.md

 ## Business Requirements

+This project showcases the utilization of publicly available datasets to develop effective Machine Learning tools for market analysis, enabling informed decision-making.

-As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.
+Luke Van Holten, a good friend of mine who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, has requested to help him in maximising the sales price for the inherited properties.

-Although your friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
-What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
-She found a public dataset with house prices for Ames, Iowa, and will provide you with that.
+Although my friend has an excellent understanding of property prices in his own state and residential area, he fears that basing his estimates for property worth on his current knowledge might lead to inaccurate appraisals.
+What makes a house desirable and valuable where he comes from might not be the same in Ames, Iowa.
+He found a public dataset with house prices for Ames, Iowa, and provided me with that.

 * 1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
-* 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.
+* 2 - The client is interested in predicting the house sale price from his four inherited houses and any other house in Ames, Iowa.

 ## Hypothesis and how to validate?